-What started as a great pitching mound in the spring with its well defined table and perfectly sculpted front slope sometimes better resemble a pimple by the end.
+What started as a great pitching mound in the spring, with its well defined table and perfectly sculpted front slope, sometimes better resemble a pimple by the end.

-To start the mound renovation process, begin with determining whether the pitching rubber needs to be replaced or turned (If it is a block pitching rubber).
-If the rubber needs replacing or turning, reference the directions under “Setting The Pitching Rubber” in Beacon’s Online Field Dimensions & Reference Guide (order your hard copy today from our webstore) to ensure proper placement and alignment of the new or turned pitching rubber.
+To start the mound renovation process, you should begin with determining whether the pitching rubber needs to be replaced or turned (If it is a block pitching rubber).
+If the rubber needs replacing or turning, reference the directions under “Setting The Pitching Rubber” in Beacon’s Online Field Dimensions & Reference Guide (order a hard copy today from our webstore) to ensure proper placement and alignment of the new or turned pitching rubber.

 Once the pitching rubber is secure, sweep all loose soil and topdressing material off the entire mound surface and dispose of it.
 All loose contaminants like this must be removed in order for new clay to properly bind to the existing mound clay.
 Score the area where the table is located at the top of the mound to cut down any high spots and provide a rough surface for new clay to bind to.
 Add clay as needed until the clay surface of the mound table is level and even with the surface of the rubber once fully compacted.
 Check the surface of the table with a level for accuracy.

-Next, setup a slope gauge on the front of the mound to measure existing conditions.
+Next, setup a mound slope gauge on the front of the mound to measure existing conditions.
 Cut and shave any high areas while marking to indicate low areas.
 Add clay where needed, roll and tamp firmly.
 Replace the gauge on the front slope of the mound and continue to make adjustments as needed until the slope across the face of the mound is perfect.
 Finish by rolling the front slope smooth.
 The sides and back of the mound should have a consistent slope that runs from the clay area edges on the mound to the grass edge at the base of the mound.

 If you topdress your mound, I would suggest holding off until the start of next season so it looks fresh when that first game is played in the spring.
 Plus, if you are in a northern climate where frost is likely, you will probably see some heaving of the surface of the mound which should be rolled next spring before applying the topdressing.
 Your mound is now ready to overwinter.
 Remember to keep it covered, if possible, to prevent erosion from rainfall.